John R. Velazquez: Racing career

-Going into the 2007 Belmont Stakes, Velazquez had been 0 for 21 in American Triple Crown races.
+Going into the 2007 Belmont Stakes, Velazquez was 0 for 21 in American Triple Crown races.
 He picked up the mount on Rags to Riches at the last moment and rode her for the first time in the Belmont.
 Rags to Riches stumbled at the start, then was taken wide by another horse around the first turn before Velazquez guided her to better position.
-In a prolonged stretch duel with Curlin, Velazquez hit the filly only twice, for a little additional encouragement.
+In a prolonged stretch duel with Curlin, he hit the filly twice for a little encouragement.
 They withstood several bumps from the colt and prevailed by a head.
 It was the first win for a filly in the Belmont since 1905.
 It was also the first Classic victory for trainer Todd Pletcher, Velazquez's most important client.
 "There were drinks flying everywhere," said Lauren Robson, the exercise rider of Rags to Riches.
 "Leona (Velazquez) was in tears right away and she put me in tears.
 It was so great because Todd and Johnny have been together for so long."

 In 2009, Velazquez, nicknamed "Johnny V", was awarded the Santa Anita George Woolf Memorial Jockey Award by his fellow jockeys in recognition of his career and personal character.
-At that time, he had already earned 24 racing titles at Aqueduct, Belmont Park and Saratoga.
-That same year, he rode Quality Road to a win at the Florida Derby, knocking off the previously unbeaten Dunkirk in the process.
+At that time, he had already earned 24 racing titles at Aqueduct, Belmont Park, and Saratoga.
+That year, he rode Quality Road to a win at the Florida Derby, knocking off the previously unbeaten Dunkirk.
 He later rode Dunkirk to a second-place finish in the Belmont Stakes.

 On May 7, 2011, Velazquez won his first Kentucky Derby, riding Animal Kingdom.
-Velazquez was supposed to ride Uncle Mo, but his horse was scratched from the race due to stomach problems.
+He was supposed to ride Uncle Mo, but his horse was scratched from the race due to stomach problems.
 Then, due to an injury to Robby Albarado, Animal Kingdom's regular rider, Velazquez got the mount and won the race.
-Velázquez rode Animal Kingdom again at the 136th Preakness Stakes and almost repeated the Kentucky Derby feat, coming from behind.
+He rode Animal Kingdom again in the 136th Preakness Stakes and almost repeated the Kentucky Derby feat, coming from behind.
 However, Animal Kingdom finished second to Shackleford.
 Velázquez said about the loss, "It's a tough one.
 It's a real tough one ...
 I thought this horse had a really good chance to make it.
 Things didn't go our way today.
 He ran great, but he didn't quite get there."